Org Settings > Remove a member

 - Click Deactivate Member

-- Click on a different administrator’s profile
+- Click a different administrator’s profile

 - Select Make Default Administrator

-- Return to original member
+- Go back to the original member

 - Proceed with deactivation